scaljeri/oh-my-mock/README.md

     $> yarn build:watch

-Everytime you hit save the project will rebuild.
-Simply reload the extension and test page to load the new build.
+Everytime you hit save the project will rebuild, but after each rebuild you have to reload the extension and test page your self!

 ### Project structure
-This project consists of a couple of different part, each performs a different task.
+This project consists of a couple of different part, each with a specific task.
 Those parts are:

   * ./scripts           - Tooling
   * ./test-site         - Webserver (test/demo site)